 Cascade Health Clinic is a Certified Medical Examiner (CME) that is listed on the National Registry of Certified Medical Examiners.
 The law requires that commercial motor vehicle drivers obtain a DOT physical exam every 2 years or sooner if needed.
-The purpose of the DOT medical exam is to ensure that the driver meets the criteria of the physical, mental and emotional needs that it takes to drive long hours and maintain safety.
-The Federal Motor Carrier Safety Administration (FMCSA) allows only certified medical examiners to do the DOT medical exam.
+The purpose of the CDL physical exam – also called DOT physical exam – is to ensure that the driver meets the criteria of the physical, mental and emotional needs that it takes to drive long hours and maintain safety.
+The Federal Motor Carrier Safety Administration (FMCSA) allows only certified medical examiners to do the CDL physical exam.

-What to Expect During Your DOT Medical Exam
+What to Expect During Your CDL Physical Exam

 All commercial drivers are required to have at least 20/40 acuity in each eye with or without correction.
 In addition, commercial drivers are required to have at least 70” peripheral in the horizontal meridian, measured in each eye.

 Commercial drivers are required to be able to perceive what is known as a “forced whisper” at a distance of 5ft or less, with or without a hearing aid.
-This CDL standard equates to an average hearing loss in the better ear of less than 40 dB.
+This CDL physical exam standard equates to an average hearing loss in the better ear of less than 40 dB.

 Our certified medical examiner will check the driver’s blood pressure and pulse to look for high blood pressure and irregular heartbeats.

-For all DOT medical exams an urinalysis is required.
-The test looks for indications of underlying medical conditions.
+For all CDL physical exams an urinalysis is required.
+The test looks for indications of underlying medical conditions and is not a drug test

 The DOT physical exam will cover several different categories: